lambda-maniac/Hawel/README.md

 >9
 >10

-Reason is; when `n = 5`, the `if` is executed and the continue is effectuated, ending the loop current iteration and jumping back to the definition.
+Reason is; when `n = 5`, the `if` is executed and the continue is effectuated, ending the loop's current iteration and jumping back to the definition.

 Here you can find the definitions for the [continue](#continue) token.